squidfunk/mkdocs-material/docs/setup/changing-the-colors.md

 The _accent color_ is used to denote elements that can be interacted with, e.g. hovered links, buttons and scrollbars.
-It can be changed in `mkdocs.yml` by chosing a valid color name:
+It can be changed in `mkdocs.yml` by choosing a valid color name:

 ``` yaml
 theme: